-- authentic sense of wilderness with no trace of urban intrusion
+- authentic sense of wilderness with no urban intrusion

 - a history of outstanding game viewing

-- a good sized, permitted traversing area, offering extensive game viewing by your lodge
+- a good sized traversing area for private game viewing

 - clean, ultra comfortable camps and lodges

-- ease of getting into game drive vehicle
+- ease of access into open game drive vehicle

 - lodges with carefully planned infrastructure (discreet staff quarters, septic tanks away from rooms, flush toilets, regular hot water, security)